arvindkannan/Chromium-Extension-Boilerplate-ReactJS/README.md

 Press the Load unpacked extension… button.
 Browse to the build folder and press the OK button.

-If everything goes right, you will have your extension installed in Chrome.
+If everything goes right, you will have your extension installed in Edge/Chrome.

 ## Error if any in loading Extension to chromium based browser